Climate Insurance Migration: How High Premiums Are Driving Americans to Relocate

 Protect what matters most with award-winning home insurance.

-Geographic sorting doesn't just affect the households that move.
+Geographic sorting does not just affect the households that move.
 It reshapes entire communities.

 Falling Property Values in High-Risk Areas

 When insurance becomes unaffordable, buyer demand contracts.
 Fewer buyers willing to take on a $10,000+ annual insurance bill means reduced competition for homes, which pushes prices down.
 This is already visible in parts of coastal Florida, where the combined weight of rising reinsurance costs, hurricane risk, and departing insurers has measurably dampened home price growth relative to comparable inland markets.
-Property owners who cannot or do not sell before values decline are left holding an asset that has been quietly diminished by forces largely outside their control.
+In some cases, insurance-driven property value suppression is reaching tens of thousands of dollars per home in the highest-risk zip codes.

 Destabilizing Communities